What is Amyotrophic Lateral Sclerosis?

 • Cytoskeletal Derangements: The cytoskeleton helps maintain a cell’s shape and structure.
 Problems here can lead to cell damage.

 • Mitochondrial Dysfunction: Mitochondria are like the power plants of our cells.
-If they don’t work properly, cells can’t get the energy they need.
+Cells can’t get the energy they need if they don’t work correctly.

 • Viral Infections: Some researchers think certain viruses might trigger ALS.